SNAPShots

 Check out DHS’ Human Services Helpers, on the Substack platform – a media platform for video, podcasts, etc. – that will cover updates on DHS programs, news from the agency, and how organizations and partners can help their communities.

-DHS issued April 2026 Remittance Mailing Date Advice.
+DHS issued its June 2026 Remittance Advice Date for providers.

 Federal Update